inspircd/inspircd/win/README.txt

 	EXTRA_LIBS when configuring, eg;

 	cmake -DEXTRA_INCLUDES:STRING="C:\inspircd-includes" -DEXTRA_LIBS:STRING="C:\inspircd-libs" -G "Visual Studio 11" ..

+	See the CMake GUI for a full list of variables that can be set.

 	Additionally, place any DLL files required by any extra modules in to the win directory for the installer to pick up.